AllianceSCC/ASCC_website_academic/content/home/skills.md

   icon = "tools"
   icon_pack = "fas"
   name = "Workshops"
-  description = "Any topic from scientific narrative to introductory programming to diversity and inclusion. <a href='for_institutions' >Learn more here.</a>"
+  description = "Writing and SciComm topics from scientific narrative to introductory programming. <a href='webinars' >Learn more here.</a>"

 [[feature]]
   icon = "universal-access"
   icon_pack = "fas"
-  name = "Consulting"
+  name = "Equity & Inclusion"
-  description = "Grant outreach, inclusive research design, transitioning to reproducible research, etc. <a href='for_institutions' >Learn more here.</a>"
+  description = "Inclusive research design, anti-racism in the academy workshops, etc. <a href='inclusion' >Learn more here.</a>"

 [[feature]]
   icon = "balance-scale-left"